david-carey/david-carey.github.io/_pages/teaching.md

 ## Supervision

 **Master of sport analytics research theses:**

+Industry partners shown in brackets.

 * **2020**
-  * Analysis of centre bounce and centre field stoppage strategies in AFL.
+  * Analysis of centre bounce and centre field stoppage strategies in AFL. *(St. Kilda Football Club)*
-  * A machine learning approach to dynamic win probability in AFL.
+  * A machine learning approach to dynamic win probability in AFL. *(Carlton Football Club)*
-  * Automation of GPS data analysis for sport science.
+  * Automation of GPS data analysis for sport science. *(Melbourne Rebels)*
-  * Rugby Union: Investigating the Potential Gain from Different 22-Metre Kicking Strategies
+  * Rugby Union: Investigating the Potential Gain from Different 22-Metre Kicking Strategies.
-  * Predicting professional athletes’ career outcomes using a nearest neighbour model
+  * Predicting professional athletes’ career outcomes using a nearest neighbour model.
 * **2019**
-  * Constructing a field equity model for Rugby League using location data and phases of play
+  * Constructing a field equity model for Rugby League using location data and phases of play. *(Champion Data)*
 * **2018**
-  * What is ‘Draftable’ in Australian Rules Football
+  * What is ‘Draftable’ in Australian Rules Football. *(AFL Victoria)*
-  * Optimising First Serve Selection in Men’s Professional Tennis Using Hawk-Eye Data
+  * Optimising First Serve Selection in Men’s Professional Tennis Using Hawk-Eye Data. *(Tennis Australia)*
-  * Common Rider Type Combinations in World Tour Cycling Teams
+  * Common Rider Type Combinations in World Tour Cycling Teams. *(Dimension Data Cycling Team)*
-  * Team Cohesion and Player Performance in NBA Basketball
+  * Team Cohesion and Player Performance in NBA Basketball. *(GainLine Analytics)*
   * Does ball movement efficiency impact the scoring output of successful sides in the Australian Football League?
-  * Modelling Team Sports with Bayesian Networks
+  * Modelling Team Sports with Bayesian Networks.

 ## Short courses